-"Denying the existence of climate change is the main problem to begin to find a solution," warned Professor Yale University, John Roemer, in his lecture "The ethics of climate change" in the cycle "Facing Climate Change" of the Re-City platform, organized by Foundation Catalunya Europa with the collaboration of BBVA and the support of Barcelona City Council, the "Àrea Metropolitana de Barcelona" and the Generalitat of Catalunya.
+"Denying the existence of climate change is the main problem in begging to find a solution," warned Professor Yale University, John Roemer, in his lecture "The ethics of climate change" in the cycle "Facing Climate Change" of the Re-City platform, organized by Catalunya Europa Foundation with the collaboration of BBVA and the support of Barcelona City Council, the "Àrea Metropolitana de Barcelona" and the Generalitat of Catalunya.

 The American economist referred to those who, like President of his country, Donald Trump, have questioned the existence of climate change and have opposed to cooperation between countries to fight together against their effects.
 According to John Roemer, without cooperation, it will be very difficult to comply with the Paris Agreements and reduce the emission of greenhouse gases.
 For this reason, he was very critical of Donald Trump and his decision, when he arrived at the White House in 2017, to withdraw the United States from the agreements signed in Paris for 195 countries, just three years ago, on December 2015.
 A decision that Roemer deeply regrets because "since then, the US has done nothing against climate change.
 Luckily, some states, like California, are doing steps forward with specific legislations, on their own, outside the federal government of the White House", Roemer said.
 "But while the voters keep Trump at the oval office, the rest of the countries will have to put more pressure on the United States not to completely disassociate themselves from this struggle, because we are facing a global problem."